jodastephen/railmodel/CR2-SwirlMax-SWLondon.md

 -------------------------------------
 * CR2 changing to District at VIC in 38-40m at 6tph
 * LHD-WAT changing to Jubilee (Northbound) at WAT in 39-42m at 4tph (+2m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 42-47m at 4tph (+6m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 45-49m at 4tph (+8m)

 From Epsom to Temple (9m better)
 --------------------------------
 * CR2 changing to District at VIC in 42-44m at 6tph
 * LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 45-51m at 4tph (+5m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 46-51m at 4tph (+6m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 49-53m at 4tph (+8m)

 From Epsom to Farringdon (16m better)